Why I am Writing This Today

 Death is something we all face from the beginning of life to the end.
-It is a shadow cast over us with sobering effect.
+It is a shadow cast over us with a sobering effect.
 The Bible says death is the “wages of sin.”
-In other words, everyone sins and that sin brings the death of our bodies.
-It is unknown, and fearful, especially to those who do not know Jesus and are “without hope in the world.”
+In other words, everyone sins, and that sin brings the death of our bodies.
+It is unknown and fearful, especially to those who do not know Jesus and are “without hope in the world.”

 Another scripture says: it is appointed unto men once to die, but after this the judgment: Hebrews 9:27